-Odisha is located on the east coast of India facing the Bay of Bengal.
-It was created on 1st April, 1936 during the British Period.
+Facts about Odisha: Odisha is located on the east coast of India facing the Bay of Bengal.
+It was created on 1st April 1936 during the British Period.
 The foundation day of Odisha, also known as Utkala Dibasa, is celebrated every year on the first day of April.
 The term “Utkala” that appears in our National Anthem denotes this region.
 Odisha is surrounded by West Bengal, Jharkhand, Chhattisgarh and Andhra Pradesh.
 The Capital city, Bhubaneshwar, is the largest city.
-The Odishi classical dance form is world famous besides fold dances such as Chhau, Chaiti Ghoda, etc.
+The Odissi classical dance form is world famous besides fold dances such as Chhau, Chaiti Ghoda, etc.

 Historical Facts of Odisha